 Luxury Villas in Costa Brava

 As much as there are lovely hotels, particularly along the seaside, hotels are not as common in Costa Brava as they are in other seaside locales.
 This is particularly the case in Palamos, where our guide told us Hotel Trias was the only hotel in town.
-If you look beyond the hotels, though, there are loads of options for unique places to stay in Costa Brava.
+If you look beyond the hotels for seaside holidays, though, there are loads of options for unique places to stay in Costa Brava.

 If your budget allows, or if you are traveling with a large family, or even better, a group of friends, try renting a luxury villa.
 You have your own kitchen, living area, and often times a pool with amazing views over the coast of Costa Brava.